ZihuaTan/Fall-detection-project/README.md

 **Notice:<br>**
 **1. This project only work for one object whcih means if there are more than one person show up in the camera, the fall detection will not be activate.**
 <br>
-**2. the camera will need to be fixed to make sure the target ground area will not change.**
+**2. The camera will need to be fixed to make sure the target ground area will not change.**

 ## How to build the project:
+First, you will need to have a well trained machine learning model to detect the posture of human being.
+I am using the tutorial from EdjeElectronics to train my Machine learning model for detecting the posture of human being. link to the tutorial: https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10.
+It is a great tutorial for beginner to start a object detection project.
+The lastest version of tensorflow is not compatible with this tutorial.
+I am using tensorflow 1.14 to sucessful run the tutorial.
+We will need the machine learning model to detect two kind of human postures: lying and standing.
+So, you will need to prepare around 100 pictures for each postures.
+After you successfully

 train the ML model
 build openpose